Miscellaneous borked pacman upgrades and solutions

 Corrupted libraries

-Pacman has a handy --root <mount point>
+Pacman has a handy --root <mount point> option that lets you fix mounted

-option that lets you fix mounted systems.
-So for example, you could do pacman --root /mnt -Syu
+systems.
+So for example, you could do pacman --root /mnt -Syu to upgrade all

-to upgrade all packages of the installed system.
-However, that didn't fix my problem since the packages were considered up to date despite being corrupted, and pacman has no way of knowing what was or was not corrupted.
+packages of the installed system.
+However, that didn't fix my problem since the

 You can, however, check the installed files against what is expected - with some degree of false positives.